 German regulations, on the other hand, stipulate no less than 82% milk fats (or butterfat) and butter is often produced with up to 85% milk fat.
 Germany also sells more cultured (sour) butter, but most of the butter in North America is sweet cream butter.

 Cultured (soured) butter, or European-style butter ("die Sauerrahmbutter") is made by incubating the cream for about 16 hours in the presence of bacteria specifically grown to sour milk products (as when you make quark, yogurt or sour cream).
 After incubation, it is churned in the usual fashion.
 The pH of this butter must lie between 5.1 and 6.4.

 Another type of European-style butter adds the bacteria after the butter is churned and is called "mildgesäuerte Butter" in German (mildly soured butter).
 Because much of the liquid has already been poured off, the product is smaller and takes less room to incubate, saving the company money.
 This butter must have a pH of less than 6.4, which means it is less acidic (less tart) than the "Sauerrahmbutter" mentioned above.

 Which Butter Is Best?

-Bakers usually prefer butter with a higher fat content, especially for puff pastry and laminated pastries.
+Bakers usually prefer butter with higher fat content, especially for puff pastry and laminated pastries.
 They also want unsalted butter so that they can control the salt content in their baked product.
-Salt content in salted butter (both sweet and soured cream butter) can vary from 0.4% to 4%, depending on the manufacturer.
+The salt content in salted butter (both sweet and soured cream butter) can vary from 0.4% to 4%, depending on the manufacturer.
 Salted butter is usually preferred at the table and for finishing dishes.

 Sweet cream butter is better for binding sauces, since it does not curdle as quickly as cultured butter and seems to bind better.
 Whether you prefer the taste of sweet or cultured butter depends on where you grew up and what you like.
 Many Americans find cultured butter to be a bit too tart because they grew up with sweet cream butter.